sabeechen/hassio-google-drive-backup/README.md

 I made this to avoid these complications.
 Install the add-on, click the button that authenticates with Google Drive, and you're backed up from then on.
 If you don't have a Google account already, its pretty easy to [create one](https://www.google.com/intl/en/drive/) and Google gives you 15GB of free storage (at the time of writing), which should be enough for as many backups as you want.

 ## Installation
-The add-on is insatlled like any other.
+The add-on is installed like any other.
 1. Go to you Hass.io "Add-on" and add this repository: [https://github.com/sabeechen/hassio-google-drive-backup](https://github.com/sabeechen/hassio-google-drive-backup)

      ![Add Repo Screenshot](images/add_ss.png)